Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/queue.md

     Handle of a callback queue

 ### `CQ_Exhaust`
-Executes all functions contained in the callback queue in turn.
+Executes all functions contained in the callback queue.
 ```dae
 func void CQ_Exhaust(var int queue)
 ```